lamhq/tech-notes/pages/devops/aws/storage/s3/encryption.md

 Encrypt objects using your own local encryption process before uploading to S3.

 To enable client-side encryption, you have the following options:
-- Use a customer master key (CMK) stored in AWS Key Management Service (AWS KMS).
+- Use a customer master key (CMK) stored in AWS KMS.
 - Use a master key you store within your application.